Aspen's Armory Hall

 The Armory Reimagined: Respecting history, shaping the future.

-City staff and consultants in the summer and fall of 2023 are conducting a “test fit,” which is part of concept planning to determine how much square footage is necessary for different types of uses.
+City staff and consultants in the summer and fall of 2023 conducted a “test fit,” which is part of concept planning to determine how much square footage is necessary for different types of uses.

 Concepts and floor plans were presented at an open house held at the Armory on Wednesday, Oct.
 4, 2023.
 Over 200 people gathered in the space, formerly known as City Hall, to review preliminary concepts, ask questions of the design team, and provide input.